Castlevania: Rondo of Blood: Castlevania: Dracula X

 Castlevania: Dracula X was developed for the Super Nintendo Entertainment System.
-While the plot is similar to Rondo of Blood and it uses many of that game's graphics, it features all-new levels and altered gameplay elements instead of being a straight port due to the limitations of the cartridge format and PC Engine exclusivity obligations.
-It was released on July 21, 1995 in Japan, in September 1995 in the US, February 22, 1996 in Europe, and on June 22, 1996 in Australia.
-The game was also released as a Wii U Virtual Console download in Japan on April 23, 2014, in North America on October 2, 2014 and the PAL regions on November 13, 2014.
+While the plot is similar to Rondo of Blood and uses many of that game's graphics, it features all-new levels and altered gameplay elements instead of being a straight port due to the limitations of the cartridge format and PC Engine exclusivity obligations.
+It was released on July 21, 1995 in Japan, September 1995 in the US, February 22, 1996 in Europe, and on June 22, 1996 in Australia.

+Dracula X was also released as a Wii U Virtual Console download in Japan on April 23, 2014, in North America on October 2, 2014, and the PAL regions on November 13, 2014.
 It was released again for New Nintendo 3DS Virtual Console download in North America on December 29, 2016, and in Europe and Australia on January 26, 2017.

-The game was also re-released as a part of the Castlevania Advance Collection on September 23, 2021 for the Nintendo Switch, PlayStation 4, Xbox One and Windows.
-It was bundled alongside Game Boy Advance games Castlevania: Circle of the Moon, Castlevania: Harmony of Dissonance, and Castlevania: Aria of Sorrow.
+The game was included in the Castlevania Advance Collection, released on September 23, 2021, for the Nintendo Switch, PlayStation 4, Xbox One and Windows.

 Castlevania: The Dracula X Chronicles

 Castlevania: The Dracula X Chronicles is a 2.5D remake of Rondo of Blood for the PlayStation Portable.
-It includes the original PC Engine game (with both Japanese and English voices) and a port of its sequel, Symphony of the Night, available as an unlockable secret embedded within the base game.
-Symphony of the Night now includes the option to play as Maria (by using a secret name code after beating the game as Alucard), as well as redone scripts, sound effects, new voice acting and the option to play with the original Japanese voices, which is unchanged in this port.
-Gameplay in The Dracula X Chronicles remains largely unchanged from Rondo of Blood.
-However, a Boss Rush mode was added, and completing it three times unlocks the mini-game Peke.
+Gameplay in the remake remains largely unchanged from Rondo of Blood.
+Ports of the original PC Engine game (with both Japanese and English voices) and its sequel, Symphony of the Night can be unlocked through gameplay.
+Symphony of the Night now includes the option to play as Maria (by using a secret name code after beating the game as Alucard), as well as redone scripts, sound effects, and new voice acting.
+It also has the option to play with the original Japanese voices, which is unchanged in this port.

-It was released in North America on October 23, 2007, in Japan on November 8, 2007, in Europe on February 15, 2008 and in Australia & New Zealand on April 9, 2008.
-In 2008, the North American edition was re-released as part of the "Greatest Hits" label while the Japanese edition was re-released on July 15, 2010 under the "Best Selection" label.
+The Dracula X Chronicles was released in North America on October 23, 2007, in Japan on November 8, 2007, in Europe on February 15, 2008, and in Australia & New Zealand on April 9, 2008.
+In 2008, the North American edition was re-released as part of the "Greatest Hits" label while the Japanese edition was re-released on July 15, 2010, under the "Best Selection" label.
 The game was added to the PlayStation Network in Europe in June 2014, as a PSP-only release (the game is already compatible with the PS Vita).